-^{}Any ECS program with 13 or more mild to moderate children in the prior school year will receive an advance of mild to moderate funding per above.
+\Any ECS program with 13 or more mild to moderate children in the prior school year will receive an advance of mild to moderate funding per above.

-^{}All ECS programs with mild to moderate, and gifted and talented, children will receive mild/moderate funding based on their current year enrolment count.
+\\All ECS programs with mild to moderate, and gifted and talented, children will receive mild/moderate funding based on their current year enrolment count.

-Section 2.8 - Equity of Opportunity September 40% advance based on lesser of previous year enrolment, reported enrolment or IOP/AOP enrolment.
+Section 2.8 - Equity of Opportunity September 20% advance based on lesser of previous year enrolment or IOP/AOP enrolment.
+October 40% based on actual current year enrolments less previous payment.
 January 70% based on actual current year enrolments less previous payment.
 March 100% based on actual current year enrolments less previous payments.
 June Payment based on enrolment adjustments less previous payments.